Disney has been on a roll recently, turning their cartoon classics in live-action films, from Cinderella to Pinocchio to the upcoming Little Mermaid.

 Tom Holland has done a fantastic job taking on the role of Spider-Man.
 And a big reason for that is Holland’s innocent and honest face.
 What you see is what you get, and you know you can trust Holland.

 Jimmy Barclay served as Odyssey’s stock boy character.
 Whenever someone needed to learn a valuable lesson about boy things, Jimmy was good for it.

 Lerman’s face—so tender, so trusting—would serve him well.

 Jimmy’s older sister, Donna, likewise served as Odyssey’s stock girl character.
 She could frequently be a bit overbearing in a very oldest sibling way, and as an oldest sibling, I resent the stereotype (I, myself, have always been plagued by self-doubt and a lack of ambition and am therefore deeply distrustful of birth order personality test hacks.)

 But Donna was an oldest sibling, and so as an oldest sibling we must cast her.
-Willa Holland has typically played the younger sibling (on Arrow and The O.C.) but she has the authoritative tone for a firstborn.
+Willa Holland (interestingly, no relation to Tom) has typically played the younger sibling (on Arrow and The O.C.) but she has the authoritative tone for a firstborn.
 It is time for her to spread her wings and portray the oldest sibling she was born to play.

 Jeff Bridges as Tom Riley

 As badly as I wanted to cast Sam Elliott here, I think Tom Riley needs a curveball.
 In Odyssey, Tom was sort of a folksy old farmer who said things like “boy, howdy” a lot.
 Bridges doesn’t necessarily seem like a “boy, howdy” kind of guy but maybe that’s exactly what this part needs.
 Bridges will put a little spice into Tom’s generally staid existence, making him a fresh, vital character ready to face the challenges of 2015.